syabdulr/PersonalPortfolio/README.md

 ### ☕ Fun Fact

-> When I’m not coding, you’ll probably find me experimenting with VR tech, drinking too much coffee, or learning how to make systems scale smarter — not harder.
+> When I’m not optimizing infrastructure, I’m probably at the gym, reading about system design, or experimenting with automation that eliminates repetitive work entirely.